RasaHQ/rasa/docs/nlu/components.rst

 So, the returned matrix will have a feature vector for every token.
 This allows us to train sequence models.
 However, the additional token at the end (e.g. ``__CLS__``) contains features for the complete utterance.
-This feature vector can be used in any non-sequence models.
+This feature vector can be used in any non-sequence model.
 The corresponding classifier can therefore decide what kind of features to use.

 MitieFeaturizer